tombartindale/opentally/docs/README.md

 ## Quickstart

-1. Download the bridge from [https://github.com/tombartindale/opentally/releases/latest](GitHub).
-The download includes both Windows and Mac applications.
+1. Download the bridge from [https://github.com/tombartindale/opentally/releases/latest](GitHub) for your platform.

 2. Unzip, and use one of the shortcuts to start the bridge.